research

 http://www.tandfonline.com/doi/abs/10.1080/13504622.2015.1074662#.Vg21PflVhBc

-Objective 3: Evaluate agricultural literacy programs to measure the program impact.
+Objective 3: Evaluate agricultural literacy programs to measure the program impacts.

 Miller, A., Spielmaker, D. M. (2018, July).
 Investigating Mobile Agricultural Classrooms for Agricultural Literacy Programming.
 Poster session presented at the Mobile Lab Coalition Annual Conference, Detroit, MI.